He’s not just as good as advertised. He’s betgter.

 Topps also cranked out some online exclusives, including another photo from that news conference for its NOW Off-Season set.
 A total of more than 17,000 were ordered, so it’s also among the low cost options.
 The 1/1 autographed Topps NOW card printed to commemorate his first MLB homer and carrying an inscription sold not long afterward for $9,500.

 There are also a couple of fun Moment of the Week cards featuring Ohtani and Ruth you can snare for just a couple of bucks.

 Ohtani’s first American baseball card issue was actually in 2017 Bowman Chrome, which depicted him as a member of Japan’s team in the World Baseball Classic and was only available in Mega Boxes sold at Target.
-The 1/1 Black Refractor from that issue, graded BGS 9.5, sold for $12,995 three years ago.
+The 1/1 Black Refractor from that issue, graded BGS 9.5 sold for $12,995 in 2018.

-Ordinary copies vary depending on grade, but very nice examples and some parallel versions can be had for well under $1,000.
+Ordinary copies vary depending on grade, but very nice examples and some parallel versions can be had for $1,000 or less.